RimmerM/Yana/README.md

 ## Compound types

-Compound types are implemented through tuples.
+Compound types are implemented as tuples.
 The fields in a tuple can be either named or unnamed; if one field is named, all of them have to be.

 Examples:
  - `{True, "Yes"}` is of type `{Bool, String}`